MrYoungDS/DSp4Postfix/README.md

 ## Additional Notes

-### Using the ArithPostFixParser
+### Using the ArithPostfixParser

 You have been provided with a class for parsing arithmetic postfix expressions.
 It is not important that you understand how it is implemented, but it is important that you understand what the interface provides for you.
-Read over the comments in the **parser.PostFixParser** interface carefully.
+Read over the comments in the **parser.PostfixParser** interface carefully.

-A short example of its use can be found in **parser.arith.ArithPostFixParserExample**
+A short example of its use can be found in **parser.arith.ArithPostfixParserExample**

 ### Collaboration and Resources
 This is a solo project, and you should write your own code.
 That said, feel free to discuss the project with your classmates,